eleniums/blackjack/machine/README.md

 ./machine/scripts/generate_training_data.sh
 ```

-## Train model
+## Training model
-This Python script will use the converted training data to train a model:
+This script will use the converted training data to train a model:
 ```
-python train.py
+./machine/scripts/train_model.sh
 ```

 ## Results